eikonomega/pandas-practical-python-primer/dragon-scrolls/level-4/exercise-07.md

     }
     ```

-- To address this, we need to add a check in `datastore.create_friend`
+- To address this, let's add an additional check in `datastore.create_friend`
 that verifies if all the required elements are present in an incoming
 request: